Impacts of Climate Change

 Indicator from the monitoring on the DAS: Heat-related loss in performance

 Impairment of production processes: Damage to buildings and infrastructures, impairment of energy and water supply, loss of performance of employees and machinery as well as restrictions of national and international supply chains may increase in the future due to climate change and thus impair production processes.
 The expected digital transformation of industry and increasing automation are likely to lead to further fundamental changes in production processes.

 Effort for operational planning: The effort for operational planning will increase as a result of climate change, especially due to extreme weather events that are difficult to predict.

 Adaptation to Climate Change

-Companies can meet potential shortages of raw materials and resulting production delays by diversifying locations, suppliers and raw materials and by increasingly relying on alternative raw materials.
-In addition, also the storage of raw materials and temporally flexible production steps are effective adaptation measures.
-As a result, companies are also less prone to interferences of or damages to the transport infrastructure due to extreme weather events.
+Companies can counter possible supply bottlenecks for raw materials and the resulting production delays by diversifying their locations, suppliers and raw materials more strongly.
+In addition, the storage of raw materials and flexible timing of production steps are effective adaptation measures.
+In this way, companies are also less vulnerable to disruptions or damage to transport infrastructure as a result of extreme weather events.

 Indicator from the monitoring on the DAS: Intensity of water consumption in the manufacturing sector